 Director of Development

 The first person to volunteer with PBN and one of the individuals most responsible for its growth, Heena took on the role of PBN Board President prior to coming on as staff.
 She is simultaneously the Principal Attorney at the Musabji Law Offices, focusing on immigration and nationality law.
 Previously, Ms. Musabji was a partner at Amal Law Group heading the immigration department.
 She was CAIR-Chicago’s first Staff Attorney, counseling its constituency on civil rights and immigration.
 During and after law school, Heena served as the Director of the Sex Trafficking Opposition and Prevention Project with the International Human Rights Law Institute were she worked on legislation and advocacy of minors forced into sex tourism in Costa Rica.
 She worked with the National Immigrant Justice Center throughout law school, and continues with the organization as a volunteer.
-She recently served as Vice President of the Board for the Muslim Civil Liberties Union, and is also on the board at her mosque.
+She recently served as Vice President of the Board for the Muslim Civil Liberties Union, and is also on the board of the District 181 Foundation at her mosque.
 Heena has been on the board at West Suburban Montessori School and at the Terraces of Oak Park.
 She holds B.S. in Finance from Siena College and a J.D. from DePaul University College of Law.

 Sheila Winkelman Pont